brunerd/jpt/README.md

 			B binary value (UTF-16), 8 bit wide (all) b binary value (UTF-8), 8 bit wide (all)
 				Binary note: Numbers are converted to "positional" binary This is NOT the internal representation

-		-L,J,R options:
-			-P Primitive data types (String, Boolean, Number, null) omitting Arrays and Objects -Z "<int>" Depth, with -P,J,T will truncate returning only primitive data elements at or below the level With -L it will coalesce higher depth levels into JSON objects and arrays

 Data Alteration:
 	Data can be manipulated by applying a JSON Patch file or an inline statement (-X and -x)